Yiminithere/newman-algorithm-for-BT/README.md

 # Convergence of Newman's α-Scheme for Bradley–Terry Estimation

-Code to reproduce the experiments, figures, and tables in **[Paper Title — fill in]** by **[Author(s) — fill in]**, targeting *JMLR*.
+Code to reproduce the experiments, figures, and tables in **[Paper Title — fill in]** by **[Author(s) — fill in]**.

 > 📄 Paper: [arXiv link — fill in once available]

 ## Overview

-This repository studies the convergence behavior of Newman's α-scheme for fitting the Bradley–Terry (BT) model, under both synchronous and asynchronous (Gauss–Seidel-style) fixed-point updates.
+This repository studies the convergence behavior of Newman's α-scheme for fitting the Bradley–Terry (BT) model, under both synchronous and asynchronous fixed-point updates.
 It contains:

 - Synthetic experiments on stochastic block model (SBM) comparison graphs (homogeneous, clustered, near-bipartite regimes)
 - Real-data experiments (vervet monkey dominance hierarchy, ATP tennis, ASSISTments student–problem responses)
-- Two hand-constructed non-convergence examples (a purely bipartite graph, and a purely cyclic/backward graph)
+- Two hand-constructed non-convergence examples (a purely bipartite graph, and a purely cyclic graph)

 All core numerical routines (Jacobian computation, spectral-gap / local-convergence-factor calculation, the synchronous/asynchronous update rules, and MLE fitting) live in a single shared module, `utils.py`, imported by every notebook.